jadekhanh/Enhancing-Fluorescent-Cell-Segmentation-Performance-Using-Segment-Anything-Model-for-Microscopy/README.md

 # Collaborators
 * Phuong Khanh Tran (Master of Science in Electrical and Computer Engineering, Boston University College of Engineering)
-* Dr. Lei Tian (Assistant Professor in Electrical and Computer Engineering, Boston University College of Engineering)
+* Dr. Lei Tian - Advisor (Assistant Professor in Electrical and Computer Engineering, Boston University College of Engineering)

 # Description